AliceO2Group/ReadoutCard/README.md

 The serial number and PCI address (as well as additional information) can be listed using the `roc-list-cards` utility.
 The buffer parameters specify which region of memory, or which file to map, to use as DMA buffer.
-See the `Parameters` class's setter functions for more information about the options available.
+See the `Parameters` class's setter functions for more information about the options available, or the [Parameters](#parameters-1) section of this README.

 Once a DMA channel has acquired the lock, clients can call `startDma()` and start pushing superpages to the driver's transfer queue.